Picture Of Kidney Location In The Body

 Q: Why is the right kidney lower than the left kidney?
 A: The right kidney is typically slightly lower than the left kidney to accommodate the liver, which is located above it.

 Q: How can I tell if I have a kidney problem?
 A: Symptoms of kidney problems can include changes in urination, swelling in the legs and ankles, fatigue, loss of appetite, persistent itching, and high blood pressure.
-However, many kidney problems have no early symptoms, so regular check-ups are essential.
+That said, many kidney problems have no early symptoms, so regular check-ups are essential.

 Conclusion